ChrisNZL/snap-safari/README.md

 * Percentage of data used towards your limit
 * How far through the billing period you are

 Requires Safari 5.1 or higher.
+(I've only tested this in Safari 5.1; my Mac is too old for Safari 6)

-I've only tested this in Safari 5.1. (my Mac is too old for Safari 6)
+For extensions for other browsers, please view my other [repositories](https://github.com/ChrisNZL?tab=repositories).